 22 CALCRIM 3403 - Necessity. ("In order to establish this defense, the defendant must prove that: . . .
 4 When the defendant acted, (he/she) actually believed that the act was necessary to prevent the threatened harm or evil; . . . .")

 23 People v.
 Pena, (1983) 149 Cal.App.3d Supp.
-14, 27. ("We observe that the requirement that appellant's fear be an objectively reasonable one does not require that appellant be in fact correct in his assessment of the situation.
+14, 27. ("We observe that the requirement that the appellant's fear is an objectively reasonable one does not require that appellant is in fact correct in his assessment of the situation.
 Rather, as in any situation where a defendant claims as his defense that the charged acts were justified as having been undertaken in response to some emergency circumstance (i.e., self-defense), the defendant may rely on what he reasonably believes to be true.")

 24 CALCRIM 3403 - Necessity. ("In order to establish this defense, the defendant must prove that: . . .
 5 A reasonable person would also have believed that the act was necessary under the circumstances; . . . .")

 25 People v.
 Pena, (1983) 149 Cal.App.3d Supp.
-14, 27. ("We observe that the requirement that appellant's fear be an objectively reasonable one does not require that appellant be in fact correct in his assessment of the situation.
+14, 27. ("We observe that the requirement that the appellant's fear is an objectively reasonable one does not require that appellant is in fact correct in his assessment of the situation.
 Rather, as in any situation where a defendant claims as his defense that the charged acts were justified as having been undertaken in response to some emergency circumstance (i.e., self-defense), the defendant may rely on what he reasonably believes to be true.")

 26 CALCRIM 3403 - Necessity. ("In order to establish this defense, the defendant must prove that: . . .
 6 The defendant did not substantially contribute to the emergency.")